Reviews You Can Rely On

 While “trail feel” can be subjective, the engineering behind it is not.
 Our team analyzed how the following factors influenced downhill stability and agility:

-Kinematics & Suspension: We pushed high-end components from Fox and RockShox to their limits, measuring how the suspension leverage curves handled successive square-edged hits.
+Kinematics & Suspension: We pushed high-end components from Fox and RockShox to their limits, measuring how the suspension leverage curves handled successive square-edged hits and when heat took its toll on performance.

 electric mountain bike - we spend hundreds of miles gathering data and impressions.